 Happy, Affectionate, Comical, Intelligent and Protective

-These doggies are well-known for their unique and powerful looks, though they are very gentle and affectionate at heart.
+These dogs are well-known for their unique and powerful looks, though they are very gentle and affectionate at heart.
 In fact, they get on extremely well with children!
-However, some doggies do have a stubborn streak so training needs to being as early as possible.
+However, some do have a stubborn streak so training needs to begin as early as possible.

-Bull Terrier puppies are extremely cute, so it is vey easy to overly spoil them.
-Also, as they are fairly intelligent, they will learn how to dominate many situations, allowing them to get away with murder - So make sure you don't turn your Bull into a brat!
+Bull Terrier puppies are extremely cute, so it is very easy to spoil them.
+As they are fairly intelligent, they will learn how to dominate many situations, allowing them to get away with murder - So make sure you don't turn your Bull into a brat!

-Fun Fact: These doggies are prone to having OCD, such as chasing their tails!
+Fun Fact: These dogs are prone to having OCD, such as chasing their tails!

-These doggies, though they may have been developed for fighting, actually make delightful family pets.
-They are also highly intelligent and will need lots of daily mental stimulation to keep them from getting bored.
-But their strong sense of humour will have you rolling around on the floor in fits of laughter!
-However, because these guys have terrier in them, they tend to be fairly stubborn, meaning they aren’t necessarily the best option for first time owners.
+These dogs, though they may have been developed for fighting, actually make delightful family pets.
+They are highly intelligent and need lots of daily mental stimulation to keep them from getting bored.
+Their strong sense of humour will have you rolling around on the floor in fits of laughter!
+However, because these guys have terrier in them, they tend to be fairly stubborn, meaning they're not necessarily the best option for first-time owners.
 They will require a lot of training and will need to be taught their place in the pack!
 Because they love their ‘hoomans’ so much, they don’t do well on their own for long periods of times, which can lead to separation anxiety, so will need someone to be home with them most of the day.
-However, with the right family they make fantastic pets.
+However, with the right family, they make fantastic pets.